Exam support for students with a disability

 How exam support works for students who need adjustments

-IT will provide a suitably configured exam account for use on a computer in the room you've booked.
+IT will provide an exam account for use on a computer in the room you've booked.

-We may also be able to provide on-call support on the day of the class exam, but this isn't guaranteed.
+We may provide on-call support on the day of the class exam, but this isn't guaranteed.

-If on-call support isn’t provided for the exam, you'll need to call the Service Desk if your student has issues during the exam.
+If on-call support isn’t provided for the exam, you will need to call the Service Desk if your student has issues during the exam.

 Saving work during the exam